 This course explores the representation of race in American cinema.
-Special attention is paid to Race Films, independent all-black productions made from 1918-1948, and to the issue of Migrating to the Movies.
+Special attention is paid to Race Films, independent all-black productions made from 1918-1948.
+Weekly screenings.

 ENFS 245.
 Televisual Culture.
 1 Credit.

 This course focuses on non-cinematic moving image culture including the television industry, video art and new media technologies.
 The course examines the subject from a variety of theoretical viewpoints-industrial practices, stylistic modes and audience reception.